FOSSEE/st-scripts/tuples/script.rst

     5, "hello", 2.5

-Now it is a tuple with two elements.
+Now it is a tuple with three elements.

-So when we are actually typing two or more elements seperated by commas, those elements are packed and a tuple is made from them.
+So when we are actually typing two or more elements seperated by commas, those elements are packed into a tuple.

 When you type
 ::